womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Financial donations are the base but not the only essential donations.
 Other donations badly needed are in form of
 services: Financial Advice, Counselling, Legal, Spiritual, Business Networking, Educational, Marketing, ICT, etc.

+I: REMUNERATIONS AND SALARIES:

+Since by its nature the P2P is not centralized and has no one central pool to keep donations in all services and products costs are met via donations.
+Not via salaries.
+It is common and a bad practise for origionators, leaders, or controllers to pay themselves millions underground without objectively qualifying that and worse letting the other Peers know about.

+It is a challenge to let Peers collectively solve this problem of remunerating services rendered because they are very diverse and inconsistent in their availability.
+Some donate R200 and repeat R32000 without worry about those who spent sleepless nights building and running the platform that has enriched them.

+The VD P2P needs to evolve and have transparancy.
+Avoid what could be likened to : Officials creating a match in which they are player referees where they award themselves not even penalties but scores just to win the match.
+This is where the public cry foul and call these ventures scams and fraud.